Leadership

 Zaid is a Partner at Hardcastle Advisory and also Ambassador for leading auction house Christie’s in the Middle East.
 With a deep interest in the history of Morocco, he is currently writing the first English language biography of Sultan Moulay Ismail Ibn Sharif and is similarly dedicated to highlighting the efforts of North African allied soldiers through the National Muslim War Memorial Trust (NMWMT).

-Ikhlaq Hussain
+Dr Ikhlaq Hussain

 Ikhlaq is a fundraising and marketing specialist who has raised millions of pounds for good causes – he is passionate about helping philanthropists connect with their aspirations for a better world through social investment and philanthropy.